Guarino da Verona: Biography

-His principal works are translations of Strabo and of some of the Lives of Plutarch, a compendium of the Greek grammar of Chrysoloras, and a series of commentaries on Persius, Martial, the Satires of Juvenal, and on some of the writings of Aristotle and Cicero.
+His principal works are translations of Strabo and of some of the Lives of Plutarch, a compendium of the Greek grammar of Chrysoloras, and a series of commentaries on Persius, Martial, the Satires of Juvenal, and some of the writings of Aristotle and Cicero.
 The layout of the Studiolo of the Palazzo Belfiore is also attributed to him.
 He corresponded with the writer and humanist Isotta Nogarola.